The men pictured below are currently preparing for priestly ministry in the Diocese of Gaylord.

 In his spare time, Mark enjoys cooking, playing piano, and spending time with friends and family.

-He is looking forward to attending St. John Vianney Seminary at the University of St. Thomas in St. Paul Minnesota in the fall.
+He is attending St. John Vianney Seminary at the University of St. Thomas in St. Paul Minnesota.